NCAR/musicbox_curriculum_exercises/musicbox_student_help.md

 # Summary: #
 Install Docker https://www.docker.com
-Follow the  instructions to install and run (interactive version) of Music Box https://github.com/NCAR/music-box Detailed instructions, exceptional cases, and extended usage follow.
+Follow the  instructions to install and run (interactive version) of Music Box https://github.com/NCAR/music-box Admin rights must be assigned to the user of the computer in order to download Docker.
+Detailed instructions, exceptional cases, and extended usage follow.